youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 The first thing to decide is what frequency you want the PWM clock to run at.
 It's frequency is specified directly when using Go and via the divisor when using C. Choosing this frequency is impacted by the type of PWM device being used, e.g., an LED or a motor.
 This article doesn't cover how to calculate this frequency, but there are sources that do[^2] [^3].
 Instead I'll focus on the general impact of clock frequency on LED devices.

 You may or may not be aware that the human eye can detect flickering starting at about 60Hz and below.
 Flickering is more apparent using peripheral vision.
-Given this, a PWM clock frequency below 60Hz isn't ideal unless you're trying to create a blinking LED.
-Choosing the right Clock Frequency/Divisor will directly impact whether an LED appears to be a steady light source, flickering, or blinking.
+Given this, a PWM clock frequency to Range, `PWMClockFrequency / Range`, below 60Hz isn't ideal unless you're trying to create a blinking LED.
+Assuming the range can't be modified, choosing the right Clock Frequency/Divisor will directly impact whether an LED appears to be a steady light source, flickering, or blinking.

 Here are some settings to try this out _(these assume the LED is wired up to GPIO pin 18)_: